25 June 2007

 "Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience."

-As women, we are often concerned with what we wear and pay significant attention to how we dress ourselves when we go out, especially if we are out on a date with our husbands, going to church, attending some sort of function, etc. The same is true for women here - only most times they leave the home, they are dressed to the hilt.
-They spend quite a bit of time preparing and clothing themselves... even if it is just to run to the post office, pick something up at the "grocery" store, stopping in for a doctor's appointment.
-A single outfit might cost more than a week's wages, they wear perfectly coordinated heels that would throw my back out for a week if I tried to walk in them, and a beautiful scarf/head covering that ties the whole ensemble together.
-I used that idea to give these mostly illiterate ladies a way to remember the verse: Just as we pay much attention to our physical clothing and our physical appearance when we are out in public, God commands us to make our spiritual "clothing" a top priority.
+As women, we are often concerned with what we wear and pay significant attention to how we dress ourselves when we go out, especially if we are out on a date with our husbands, going to church, attending some sort of function, etc. The same is true for women here - most times when they leave the home, they are dressed to the hilt.
+They spend quite a bit of time preparing and clothing themselves... even if it is just to run to the post office, pick something up at the "grocery" store, stop in for a doctor's appointment.
+A single outfit might cost more than a week's wages.
+Yhey wear perfectly coordinated heels that would throw my back out for a week if I tried to walk in them, and a beautiful scarf/head covering that ties the whole ensemble together.
+I built off of this cultural bridge to give these mostly illiterate ladies a way to remember the verse and this prinicple: just as we pay much attention to our physical clothing and our physical appearance when we are out in public, God commands us to make our spiritual "clothing" a top priority.

-An interesting note about the command to "clothe yourself" - it has a sense where in the beginning, just like an infant, we need someone to first clothe us, but as we grow, it is something we learn to do ourselves: first we need help physically/mechanically.
+An interesting note about the command to "clothe yourself" - it has a sense where in the beginning, just like an infant, we need someone to first clothe us, but as we grow, it is something we learn to do ourselves.
+First we need help physically/mechanically.
 Then we need help learning how to match things together in a pleasing combination.
-Finally, we need help selecting what is appropriate for what occasions; one of the commentators I read said that in the original language this verb “clothe yourself” includes that same progression.
+Finally, we need help selecting what is appropriate for the occasion. \one of the commentators I read said that in the original language this verb “clothe yourself” includes that same progression.

 When I get dressed, the first thing that goes on are my undergarments... spiritually, the first thing I need to put on is patience.
-An underlying attitude of long-suffering and forbearance, regardless of what others do and say, will go a long way in empowering Biblical reactions and responses to others and to the Lord throughout the day.
-Thus, that attitude needs to under gird and support - all the time.
+An underlying and predetermined attitude of long-suffering and forbearance, regardless of what others do and say, will go a long way in empowering Biblical reactions and responses to others and to the Lord throughout the day.
+Thus, that attitude needs to under-gird and support - all of the time.

 Secondly, I put on my clothes.
-Often, clothing is the first thing others notice, especially from a distance and before getting close enough to really see details.
+Clothing is the first thing others notice, especially from a distance and before getting close enough to really see details.
 Does it match?
 Is it pleasing to the eye?
 Is it neat?
 Is it loud?
 Is it expensive?
 Is it timeless and classy?
 Is it faddish?... etc. And, like it or not, we often make judgments based on this very first thing we see.
 If I'm walking down the street with a couple of my children and notice a group of guys dressed in their baggy, droopy pants with bandannas tied on their arms and shaved heads, I'm inclined to keep my distance.
 Spiritually, compassion is like our "outfit."
-Compassionate love and generosity demonstrated tangibly to people, being available to serve regardless of cost in time and effort, acceptance of those not typically welcomed - those are all things that people can see clearly from a distance and help them to decide if they want to approach more closely, or if they want to cross to the other side of the street.
+Compassionate love and generosity demonstrated tangibly to people by being available to serve regardless of cost in time and effort, accepting of not typically welcomed, etc. - those are all things that people can see clearly from a distance and help them to decide if they want to approach more closely, or if they want to cross to the other side of the street.

 Right before I walk out the door, I put on my shoes.
 My shoes “carry” me when I approach other people or move near them to interact with them.
 And as I move into closer contact, I occasionally step on others' toes - most of the time on accident.
 Sometimes inevitable contact will occur.
 The shoes I'm wearing affect my walk, or how I approach - do they lead to a "strut" that says, "Hey, look at me?"
 Do they cause a swagger that indicates pride and self-centeredness?
 Are they big and clumsy, making it easier to smash someone else's foot (or the flowers in their garden)?
 Are they running shoes so that I can keep moving fast and never stop to give someone the time of day?
 Or could they be spike heels that painfully stab others when I'm not careful where I'm going?
 My spiritual shoes, I compared to kindness in all my dealings with others - regardless of how they interact with me.
 When I respond with kindness, I am recognizing the value God places on each life.
 I must determine to be kind if I want to serve as a channel of His kindness and grace in the lives of others.
 An attitude of kindness can also protect me when I respond to the actions and words of others towards me.
 Here, if I forget to put my shoes on and run out to the door, I end up with burnt feet because the sand gets so hot.
 It is easy to get burnt by others in this world in which we live.
 But when I remember those shoes of kindness, I see others similar to the way God looks at them - sinners, fallen people in need of grace, just like me.